nekernel-org/nekernel/ReadMe.md

 ![Kernel](Meta/HCore.svg)

-## MicroKernel and Executives source code.
+## MicroKernel, bootloader and servers resides here.

 You need:

-- The GCC toolchain (MinGW) for the kernel and bootloader.
+- MinGW for the kernel and bootloader.
 - HintKit for Compilation check.
 - Netwide Assembler to output COFF object code.